They killed his wife ten years ago... there's still time to save her.

 You Have Failed Me: Apparently, the reason why Atwood was trying to take advantage of the Stock Market Crash was because McComb threatened to kill his ancestors if he didn't or failed to do so.

 Zeerust: Remember back in 2004, when we all had those self-driving, voice-activated cars that looked like this spaceships?
 Good times, good times.
-We also evidently had some sort of cartridge music player instead of tapes of C Ds.
-Widescreen T Vs, too!
+We also evidently had some sort of cartridge music player instead of tapes or CDs.
+Widescreen TVs a few years early, too!